Cast Away: Plot

-Chuck drives to Texas to return the angel-winged package to the address of the sender.
-Finding no one home, he leaves it at the door with a note saying the package saved his life.
-He departs in his vehicle and stops at a crossroads.
-A woman in a pickup truck, headed in the direction of the house, stops and gives information about where each road leads.
-As she drives away, Chuck notices the same angel wings painted on the tailgate of her truck.
-He looks down each road, trying to decide which way to go, and smiles when he faces the road taken by the truck.
+Later, Chuck tells his friend Stan that he will miss Kelly, but his experience has taught him that he must move on.
+Chuck drives to Texas to return the angel-winged package to the address of the sender: the sculptor's home, where the gate now reads only "Bettina".
+A sculpture of golden wings stands in the yard.
+Finding no one home, Chuck leaves the package at the door with a note saying that it saved his life.
+He drives away and stops at a crossroads.
+The sculptor, in a pickup truck, stops and tells him where each road leads.
+As she drives off, Chuck notices the same angel wings painted on the tailgate of her truck.
+He looks down each road and smiles as he faces the road taken by her truck.